From Orlando to Jacksonville: 4 Best Ways to Get There

 Flying is the fastest way to get from Orlando to Jacksonville.
 It is also the most expensive way to travel.
 Private aviation chartering companies like EvoJets give wealthy travelers a comfortable and quick option for getting to their destination.

 The cheapest plane to charter is an "executive turboprop."
-It seats up to nine passengers, takes 45 minutes to get to Jacksonville, and will cost between $5,800 to $7,800 per person for a one-way flight.
+It seats up to nine passengers and takes 45 minutes to get to Jacksonville.

-Those with extra deep pockets can opt for the higher end "heavy jet," which seats up to 16 people and takes about 29 minutes in the air.
-It will cost between $20,800 and $28,100 per person for a one-way flight.
+Those with extra deep pockets can opt for the higher-end "heavy jet," which seats up to 16 people and takes about 29 minutes in the air.

-If your heart is fluttering at that price, you may want to try the commercial route; but be warned, this could take over 13 hours and involve numerous stopovers.
+If your heart is fluttering at prices, you may want to try the commercial route; but be warned, this will involve stopovers and can take up to 13 hours.
 You could drive from Orlando to Jacksonville six times!